 If you experience any signs of internal bleeding after a motorcycle accident, you should seek immediate medical attention.
 Uncontrolled or severe bleeding may require surgery.

 Motorcycle accidents pose a serious threat of injuries.
 In an accident, motorcyclists are at a much higher risk of injury compared to other drivers due to their relative lack of protection.
 Each year, many motorcyclists are hospitalized for serious injuries requiring surgery and intensive care.
-Motorcyclists also suffer internal injuries, which may not may not be immediately evident.
+Motorcyclists also suffer internal injuries, which may not be immediately evident.
 So, it is important to under the signs of internal injury.

 Types of internal injuries sustained in motorcycle accidents

 Internal injuries occur often in motorcycle accidents.
-The victim may experience internal bleeding in the head, abdomen or other areas depending on the exact location of injury.
+The victim may experience internal bleeding in the head, abdomen or other areas depending on the exact location of the injury.
 Internal bleeding can result from blunt trauma or a penetration injury.
 If you experience any signs of internal bleeding after a motorcycle accident, you should seek immediate medical attention.
 Uncontrolled or severe bleeding may require surgery.

 Common internal injuries from motorcycle accidents include: